ray-project/ray/doc/source/installation.rst

 Install Ray With Maven
 ----------------------
+Before install it with Maven, you should install Ray by `pip install -U ray` .

 The latest Ray Java release can be found in `central repository <https://mvnrepository.com/artifact/io.ray>`__.
 To use the latest Ray Java release in your application, add the following entries in your ``pom.xml``: